kyleect/locks/README.md

 # locks

-A toy language branched from Lox.
+A toy language branched from Lox to learn language implementation.
 Forked from [loxcraft](https://github.com/ajeetdsouza/loxcraft)

 </div>